-Note: For the 5GIF column in the tables, information in [ ] is based on invited verbal interventions from 5GIF on the technical discussions related to the evaluation reports during the WP 5D meeting #34 and is therefore indicated in [ ] format.
-WP 5D will review the information and the [ ] status in Meeting #35.
+Note: For the 5GIF column in the tables, some of the information in the previous version was based on invited verbal interventions from 5GIF on the technical discussions related to the evaluation reports during the WP 5D meeting #34 and was therefore previously indicated in [ ] format and preliminarily reflected in the relevant outcome of Step 4 (Document IMT-2020/38).
+At Meeting #34 it was agreed that WP 5D would review the information and the [ ] status in Meeting #35.
+5GIF submitted the final evaluation report to Meeting #35, which is consistant with the verbal intervesions in Meeting #34.
+Hence in Meeitng #35, WP 5D agreed the information and removed the [ ] status and accordingly updated this and other relevant documents, as the conclusions from 5GIF have not changed..

 5.2.4.1 Compliance template for services